kitao/processing.rb/README.md

 Compared to similar tools, Processing.rb has the following features:

-- Consists of a single file with about 250 lines of code and easy to extend by yourself
-- Requires no configuration file and detects Processing-related files automatically on both Mac and Windows
+- Requires no configuration file and available with just adding a module to your Ruby code
-- Reloads the sketch file and used modules automatically when the related files are updated
+- Reloads the sketch file and loaded modules automatically when the related files are updated
 - Available to use extension libraries for Processing with just adding a few line code in the same way as Processing
 - Provides useful functions for live coding, such as setting the window position and showing it in the topmost